-- a) Developing a strategic plan (25 years horizon) that aligns TGDC plans with much broader national development plan; - b) Preparation of the 5 year business plan and action plan that guide the company performance and growth in 5 years; - c) Recruitment of geothermal staff and supporting staff; - d) Human Capacity development through formal training, on the job training, attachments to required skills and expertise; - e) Acquisition of equipment and tools, more importantly drilling rigs; and - f) Establishing relationships and cooperation with local, regional and international geothermal communities.
+- a) Developing a strategic plan (25 years horizon) that aligns TGDC plans with much broader national development plan; - b) Preparation of the 5 year business plan and action plan that guide the company performance and growth in 5 years; - c) Development of project pipelines according to the geothermal potential sites ranking. - d) Human Capacity development through formal training, on the job training, attachments to required skills and expertise; - e) Acquisition of equipment and tools, more importantly drilling rigs; and - f) Establishing relationships and cooperation with local, regional and international geothermal communities.